CRO AB Test

 Glossary Terms in This Article:

-- Bounce Rate: Bounce Rate is the percentage of visitors who leave without interacting.
+- Bounce Rate: Bounce Rate is the percentage of single-page sessions.

 - Cart: Cart is a temporary holding area for items in Shopify.